 If you have witnessed or experienced any transgressions of this Code of Conduct at the Hackathon please tell a member of the staff immediately.

-All Hack•A•Th n are about collaborating to create something innovative.
+This Hack•A•Th n is about collaborating to create something innovative.
 The most innovative teams, it turns out, have diverse members—with unique interests and expertise—that come together in surprising ways.
-Are you a hard-core coder, a usability expert, a big-ideas person, or a skilled team leader?
+Are you a developer, a usability expert, a designer, a big-ideas person, or a skilled team leader?
 Regardless of your unique talents, you’ll each play a strong role in the success of your team.

 Teams may have as few as 2 but no more than 4 members.
 We recommend 4 diversely skilled people to help navigate through the many phases of project work: